Perturbation Theory and the Quantum Rabi-model: Introduction

 The paper is divided into two parts, both of which are perturbative in nature.
-In the first part we study a perturbation of the classical $1$-d QRM, which can be dealt with by the Rellich perturbation theory as in \cite{R} (we chose that approach in place of Kato's one \cite{K} because more explicit).
+In the first part we study a perturbation of the classical $1$-d QRM, which can be dealt with by the Rellich perturbation theory as in \cite{R} (we chose that approach in place of Kato's one \cite{K} because more direct).
 In this part we destroy the homogeneity of the system, which allows us to bring the system into an isometric system to which we may apply perturbation theory.
-Since all the eigenvalues of the unperturbed system (a scalar quantum harmonic oscillator acting on $L^2(\mathbb{R};\mathbb{C}^2)$) are degenerate, we apply Rellich's approach by assuming some first-order (in the perturbation parameter) nondegeneracy, described by the way the interaction parameter is approximated by zeros of Legendre polynomials.
-That allows to control finite initial segments of the spectrum of the system, for a sufficiently small perturbation parameter, and to prove that in this context Braak's Conjecture (see Section \ref{sec4}) holds, at least for arbitrarily long but finite parts of the spectrum.
-We also deal with "degenerate" (in the sense of Rellich) situations, but in that case we use the method of quasimodes (see Lazutkin \cite{L}).
-In the end, Braak's conjecture keeps holding.
-In a sense, our result may be thought of as a complement of Rudnik's result \cite{Ru}.
-For generalizations of the Braak's Conjecture to asymmetric quantum Rabi models, see Braak, Nguyen, Reyes-Bustos and Wakayama \cite{BNRW}.
+Since all the eigenvalues of the unperturbed system (a scalar quantum harmonic oscillator acting on $L^2(\mathbb{R};\mathbb{C}^2)$) are degenerate, we apply Rellich's approach by assuming some first-order (in the perturbation parameter) nondegeneracy, described by the way the interaction parameter is approximated by zeros of Laguerre polynomials.
+That allows us to control finite segments of the spectrum of the system, for a sufficiently small perturbation parameter, prove that finite segments of the spectrum are given by \textit{simple} eigenvalues and that in this context Braak's Conjecture for $Q_{\mathrm{Rabi},\varepsilon}$, a particular case of our system $Q_R$ (see Section \ref{sec4}) holds, at least for arbitrarily long but finite parts of the spectrum.
+In addition, Rellich's method gives control on the corresponding eigenfunctions.
+We also deal with "degenerate" (in the sense of Rellich) situations, but in that case we use the simpler method of quasimodes (see Lazutkin \cite{L}) that, however, gives up control on the eigenfunctions but retains control on the spectrum, proving its simplicity everywhere.

+At any rate, as seen at the end of Section \ref{sec5} we are also able to deal with the general degenerate case, regardless of the information on the quadratic form appearing at order $2$ in the perturbation expansion of the eigenvalues.
+Hence, to sum up the first part of the paper, we prove Braak's conjecture for finite segments of the spectrum: